 Similar to warming up your email sending reputation, you should warm up your text message sending number(s).

-Sending from a new number can cause recipients to opt-out, which may cause your message to get flagged.
+Sending from a new number can cause recipients to opt-out, which may cause your message to get flagged as a carrier violation.

 When carriers see your text messages for the first time, it’s best to keep your messages simple and concise.
 Most importantly, don’t use links or any sales language.